StreetLevel/old_Unity.jl/README.md

 ### Agenda

 In numeric simulation we operate mostly on mesh-data, so we need easy-to-use but efficient tools for visualization for fast development cycles.
 The "de-facto-standard" MATLAB covers this with its patch-routine.
-Here Unity is used for visualization, which is a great and active developed platform.
+Here Unity is used for visualization, which is a great and actively developed platform.
 Once you've got your data imported into Unity, you can take advantage of a huge community and tons of add-ons for high-quality custom plots.
 Furthermore Unity runs on various platforms, so, with little effort, you could use your tablet or even mobile phone for displaying the output.

 ### Usage